Computerdude77/CrashNitroGolf/README.md

 Folder Contents:

-The "main" folder contains the map and slope files required to run the game (map files courtesy of eientei95, from the video) The "test" folder contains assets used to construct the slope files.
+The "main" folder contains the map and slope files required to run the game (map files courtesy of Ryan Silberman and eientei95, from the video)
+The "test" folder contains assets used to construct the slope files.
 It seems to use different colors to accomplish collision, slopes, jumps, and out of bounds areas.
 These files are included for reference and so that custom levels could potentially be made using the assets.

 Instructions before testing: